The Eagles played the Syria Mosque in Pittsburgh on May 9th, 1974. Jeffrey Comanor and Jesse Colin Young opened.

 The Eagles opened for the Allman Brothers at Boston Garden on July 26th, 1974.
+Listen to an audience recording of the Eagles’ set below.
 The concert was a benefit for the North American Indian Foundation.
-An audience recording exists of the Eagles’ set.
-Listen to it below.

 Randy sang lead on “Midnight Flyer” and “Tryin’.”